Renault Fluence Z.E.: Turkey

 Renault Fluence Z.E was presumably planned to be also released in Turkey, its country of assembly, at the end of 2011.
 However, it is unclear whether any local sales have taken place before production there ceased at the end of 2013.

 United Kingdom

 The Fluence Z.E. was released in the United Kingdom in the Spring of 2012 though was withdrawn from sale in 2014.
 The batteries required a mandatory lease which according to Renault, was the UK's most affordable electric car.
 By not having to purchase the battery - a value in excess of £7,000 - any issues with the battery over dead cells or depleted range issues are dealt with by an immediate exchange at no additional cost to the owner.

+Renault sold only 79 units before the model was discontinued.